ViacomInc/data-point/packages/data-point/README.md

   ```
 </details>

-An empty `ObjectReducer` will resolve to an empty object:
+An empty object reducer will resolve to an empty object:

 ```js
 const reducer = {}